hackmad/advent-of-code-2021/puzzles/day11.md

 <b>0000000000</b>
 </pre>

-If you can calculate the exact moments when the octopuses will all flash simultaneously, you should be able to navigate through the cavern. __What is the first step during which all octopuses flash?__
+If you can calculate the exact moments when the octopuses will all flash simultaneously, you should be able to navigate through the cavern. **What is the first step during which all octopuses flash?**

-Your puzzle answer was `517`.
+Your puzzle answer was `227`.